Whichever way you look at it, long haul flights are tough. They last for hours, they can be uncomfortable and you can get bored, very bored.

 You won’t regret it!

-Noise on an aeroplane is something you can’t avoid.
+Noise on an airplane is something you can’t avoid.
 Whether it’s the engine or something else, there always seems to be a humming noise coming from somewhere.

 This can make it hard to concentrate and to get to sleep too.